-Agenda Item Number - V
+Agenda Item Call to the Public Agenda Item Number - \

-Agenda Item Call to the Public
+For Board: Action n Discussion X Information

-For Board: Action Discussion X Information
+Tor Board Action Discussion

-• m.
-Issues will be referred Board's attention cannot be discussed unless to the superintendent or appropriate
+• item.
+Issues will be referred t Board's attention cannot be discussed unless to the superintendent or appropriate

-Spanish, will be translated and retheir entirety will be presented to .An individual wishing to address he Public comments receiver read to the members of the to the Governing Board in v ss the ogical access must email th ed via email.
+to COVID-19.
+The public will employee will read the Call to Spanish, will be translated and their entirety will be presented Public if you are attending in Governing Board using technology.
+Ill be able to listen to the meeti to the Public comments receive nd read to the members of the ed to the Governing Board in v a person or on the Youtube Liv ed via email.
 Any communication received in Governing Board in English.
 The comments in writing.
-The comments in writing.
-The comments in th
+You may also present a live Call to the estream.
+An individual wishing to address the eir message or request to speak live

 Legal

 Financial

 Governing Board Goals

-□Community Connectedness and Increased Enrollment
+□Community Connectedness a and Increased Enrollment

-☐ Maximize Student Learning & Ac hievement from PreK to High School
+☐ Maximize Student Learning & Achievement from PreK to High School

-☐Stewardship and Boardmanship
+☐Stewardship and Boardmansh qir

-□ Equity & Excellence for Opportur nity and Outcomes
+□Equity & Excellence for Oppo rtunity and Outcomes

 Recommendation

 For Information Only

 Moved Seconded P/F